ntudannylee/IMDB_Searcher/README.md

 [SOLUTION]

-Download the full desktop and click index.html to get started! or click this: http://homepage.ntu.edu.tw/~b04106024/imdb_searcher/index.html
+Download the full folder and click index.html to get started! or click this: http://homepage.ntu.edu.tw/~b04106024/imdb_searcher/index.html